Key Takeaways

 | Link Insertions (Niche Edits) | $150–$600 | DR 30–70+ | Targeted ranking lifts on specific pages |

 The price differences reflect the quality ceiling of each method.
 Link insertions are fast and targeted, giving you anchor text control on sites up to DR 90+.
-Digital PR earns editorial links from the same caliber of publications — DR 70 to 90+ — but with the added benefit of brand mentions, expert positioning, and AI visibility signals that link insertions alone don't provide.
+Digital PR earns editorial links from the same caliber of publications — DR 70 to 90+ — but with the added benefit of expert positioning, and AI visibility signals that link insertions alone do not provide.
+Guest posts and guest blogging fall in between: more work than link insertions, but more control than digital PR links.

 Pricing by Domain Rating (DR) Tier

-Domain Rating is the single biggest factor in per-link pricing.
-Higher-DR sites have more editorial friction, stricter quality standards, and more demand for their inventory — which drives prices up.
+Domain authority and domain rating are the single biggest factors in link building pricing.
+Higher-DR sites have more editorial friction, stricter quality standards, and more demand for their inventory — which drives costs up.
 The ranges below reflect market averages across providers — our specific pricing is listed further down.

 |---|---|---|---|